-If “me time” seems like a mathematical impossibility, it might be time to change the way you think about self-care.
-When you’re running low on time, energy, or money, the best approach is often to simplify your self-care routine.
+If “me time” feels like a mathematical impossibility, it might be time to change the way you think about self-care.
+When you’re running low on time, energy, or money, the best approach is often the simplest approach.
+In this article, you’ll learn how to focus on tiny acts of self-care to turn your chaos into calm.

 LivingUpp is a participant in affiliate programs, which means we may earn a small commission from qualifying purchases on links to Amazon and other sites at no additional cost to you.